The comptroller1 must refer an application for a patent2 to an examiner3 for a search if, and only if4:

 (2) the application has not been withdrawn or treated as withdrawn6;

 (3) before the end of the prescribed period7: (a) the applicant makes a request to the UK Intellectual Property Office in the prescribed form8 for a search; and (b) the fee prescribed for the search (the search fee)9 is paid10;

-(4) the application includes: (a) a description of the invention for which a patent is
+(4) the application includes: (a) a description of the invention for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.